Robert Celedon-Scott

 A hundred thousand times…?

-If we re & re-booted the tenancy
+If we re & re-boot the tenancy

 of this house,